LinusP217/cg_inflator/README.md

 ## Usage

+The script runs as a cli program that prompts the user for information.
+To get going, simply type

 ```bash
 python cg_inflator.py
 ```
-Have your institutional Canvas url and api key ready to go.
+The script will ask for your institutional Canvas url and api key, so have those ready to go.

 ## Installation